Other Educational Programs

 Registration required by June 27 for the July 9/10 class and by July 25 for the July 30/31 class.
 Stop by the OPA office to register.

-July 9/10 class:
+July 8/9 class:

-July 9, 10:30 – 11:30 AM: Intro to Traveling Sketchbook at Jakeman Hall.
-Registration required by June 27.
+July 8, 10:30 – 11:30 AM: Intro to Traveling Sketchbook at Jakeman Hall.
+Registration required- inquire at the office.

-July 10, 9:00 AM – 12:00 PM: Traveling Sketchbook Workshop on the Library lawn (Jordan Hall if rain).
+July 9, 9:00 AM – 12:00 PM: Traveling Sketchbook Workshop on the Library lawn (Porter Hall if rain).

-Now that you have an introduction on what a “traveling sketchbook” is, bring your materials and meet on the Library lawn (Jordan Hall if rain) to begin your sketching adventure – with guidance from Mary!
+Now that you have an introduction on what a “traveling sketchbook” is, bring your materials and meet on the Library lawn (Porter Hall if rain) to begin your sketching adventure – with guidance from Mary!
 The showcase will begin around 11:30 am as families and friends are invited to meet the artist and talk about the work created during this program.

 Showcase/meet the artist is 11:30 AM – 12:00 PM.